markpayneatwork/PredictabilityEngine/README.txt

 Workflow (e.g. for updating time series)
 =======================================
-The basic approach applied here is to take a whole lot of disparate datasets from different sources and bring them together in a common format, expressed in terms of anomalies.
+The basic approach applied here is to take a whole lot of disparate datasets from different sources and bring them together in a common format.
+The core of this is the fragment, which is a 2D NetCDF field (lon-lat) for a given forecast date, start date, lead time, CMIP experiment etc. These are then recombined into:
+* A.anom - 3D anomaly files (lat-lon-realization)
+* B.realmean - 2D realization mean fields
+* C.ensmean - 2D ensemble mean fields
+Downstream scripts should only access these directories, which are constant between datasources (as appropriate), rather than the intermediate directories.

+In addition, each of these data types should be accompanied by a metadata file, describing the nature of the files available.
+The contents of the metadata files have preference and direct the appropriate script to the appropriate individual fragment files.
+All metadata tables should contain the following headers (as a minimum):
+* name - name of the PredEng.source object
+* type - the type of data.
+For CMIP5 variables, includes the expt e.g. CMIP5.rcp85
+* date - of the forecast/observation/projection, not of the model initialisation
+* start.date - when the forecast is initialisation
+* n.realizations - the number of realizations stored in the fragment / fragstack
+* fname - including the full path relative to the project directory